EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 boundary      p p p
 ```

-Each of the three letters after the keyword corresponds to a direction (x, y, z), and `p` means that the selected boundary is to be periodic.
+Each of the three letters after the keyword corresponds to a direction (x, y,
+z), and `p` means that the selected boundary is to be periodic.
+Other boundary
-Other boundary conditions are available (fixed, shrink-wrapped, and shrink-wrapped with minimum).
+conditions are available (fixed, shrink-wrapped, and shrink-wrapped with
+minimum).

 {% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/PBC.png" alt="Periodic Boundary Conditions" %}

-Periodic boundary conditions allow the approximation of an infinite system by simulating only a small part, a unit-cell.
+Periodic boundary conditions (PBCs) allow the approximation of an infinite
+system by simulating only a small part, a unit-cell.
+The most common shapes of
-The most common shapes of (3D) unit-cell is cuboidal, but any shape that completely tessellates 3D space can be used.
+(3D) unit-cell is cuboidal, but any shape that completely tessellates 3D space
-The topology of PBCs is such that a particle leaving one side of the unit cell, it reappears on the other side.
+can be used.
+The topology of PBCs is such that a particle leaving one side of
-A 2D map with PBC could be perfectly mapped to a torus.
+the unit cell, it reappears on the other side.
+A 2D map with PBC could be
+perfectly mapped to a torus.

-Another key aspect of using PBCs is the use of **minimum-image convention** for calculating interactions between particles.
+Another key aspect of using PBCs is the use of the
+**minimum-image convention** for calculating interactions between particles.
-This guarantees that each particle interacts only with the closest *image* of another particle, no matter with unit-cell (the original simulation box or one of the periodic images) it belongs to.
+This guarantees that each particle interacts only with the closest *image* of
+another particle, no matter with unit-cell (the original simulation box or one
+of the periodic images) it belongs to.

 The lattice command defines a set of points in space, where `sc` is simple cubic.

 ```
-lattice       sc 0.60
+lattice       sc ${DENSITY}
 ```

+We have defined our density earlier using the `variable  DENSITY equal 0.8`
+command.

-In this case, because we are working in LJ units, the number `0.60` refers to the LJ density `ρ*`.
+In this case, because we are working in LJ units, the number `0.80` refers to
+the reduced LJ density `ρ*`.

 The region command defines a geometric region in space.

 ```
-region        region1 block 0 10 0 10 0 10
+region        box block 0 10 0 10 0 10
 ```

-The arguments are `region1`, a name we give to the region, `block`, the type of region (cuboid), and the numbers are the low and high values for x, y, and z.
+The arguments are `box`, a name we give to the region, `block`, the type of
+region (cuboid), and the numbers are the min and max values for x, y, and z.

 We then create a box with one atom type, using the region we defined previously